nicolarevelant/italian-draughts/src/README.md

 ## GameAlgorithm

-This class allows PC to play against a player.
+This class allows the computer to play against a player providing a static method to calculate the best move for PC.

 ## Resources